Countly/countly-sdk-documentation/getting_started/current.md

   as a user in your Countly server.
 If it is you are good to go.
 </p>
 <p>
-  In case it seems like some data is not being recorded you would check the Request Logs under "Utilities" section.
+  In case it seems like some data is not being recorded you would check the 'Request Logs' under 'Utilities' section.
 Here you can make sure that data is sent to the correct Dashboard application, and you can double-check that there are no issues with the requests.
 Sometimes requests are rejected if there are problems with the checksum and sometimes requests are dropped if there filtering rules set to do that.
 Sometimes filtering rules are targetting more things than planned by accident.&nbsp;
 </p>